Abbykus/Abbycus-IOX-Co-Processor/README.md

 - Optional breakout board with pogo pin socket for development and gang programming.
 - DIY programming with the optional breakout board and ST-LINK V2 debugger from STMicroelectronics.

+## Mechanical

 ## Library Installation for I2C bus
-The Abbykus IOX module can be quickly added to a project by adding two files into the project's source folder.
-The library file names for the I2C bus version are as follows:
-**I2C:** iox_i2c.h and iox_i2c.cpp.
+The IOX module comes with a C++ library to enable the user to quickly add expanded capabilities to a project.
+Simply add two files into the project's source folder: iox_i2c.h and iox_i2c.cpp.

 The project should reference the library header file using **"#include iox_i2c.h"**.
 Create a library object specifying the I2C library and the I2C bus address **IOX_I2C ioxi2c(0x5D);** Note that the I2C version allows dual addressing such that 2 IOX modules can be connected to the same bus and controlled using two library objects - one with address 0x5D and the other with address 0x5E.

 Call the library initialization function to begin communication.
 The following example works for Arduino / platformIO:
-**iox_i2c.init(PIN_I2C_SDA, PIN_I2C_SCK, 400000U, &Wire);** where PIN_I2C_SDA = pin number for SDA and PIN_I2C_SCK = SCK.
-Bus speed is set using a value of 400000U (I2C fast mode).
-The Arduino Wire library I2C controller has the name 'Wire'.
+**iox_i2c.init(PIN_I2C_SDA, PIN_I2C_SCK, 400000U, &Wire);** where PIN_I2C_SDA and PIN_I2C_SCK are self explainatory.
+Bus speed is set to 400000U (I2C fast mode).
+The Arduino 'Wire' library I2C controller has the name 'Wire'.

+Se also the IOX I2C User Manual in the DOCS folder.

 **UART:** iox_uart.h and iox_uart.cpp.
 **SPI:** iox_spi.h and iox_spi.cpp.